honeycombio/honeycomb-opentelemetry-python/examples/hello-world/README.md

 ## Distro Instrumentation Example

-This app uses configuration in code instead of environment variables.
+This app uses configuration in code parameters rather than stricly commandline and environment variables.
+You can also use environment variables as parameters like below:

 ```python
 configure_opentelemetry(